Category: acne-prone skincare

 Force Shield is designed with acne sufferers in mind.
 It’s lightweight, matte, and doesn’t feel like you’re wearing anything at all.
 The texture is silky and absorbs quickly, which means it won’t sit on top of your skin and trap bacteria.

-What makes it special for acne-prone skin:
+What makes it a special sunscreen for acne-prone skin:

-Specifically formulated for acne-prone skin (the brand’s whole mission)
+-Specifically formulated for acne-prone skin (the brand’s whole mission)

-Matte finish that controls shine without feeling cakey
+-Matte finish that controls shine without feeling cakey

-Lightweight gel texture absorbs in seconds.
+-Lightweight gel texture absorbs in seconds.

-Non-comedogenic and dermatologist-tested
+-Non-comedogenic and dermatologist-tested

-Mid-range price between budget and luxury options
+-Mid-range price between budget and luxury options

 I’ve used this for 4 months, and it’s my second favorite after La Roche-Posay.
 The main difference is the finish.
 Hero Cosmetics is slightly less matte than La Roche-Posay, but it’s more affordable.